Roxham Road: 2015–2017: Irregular border crossings at Roxham

 The Haitians were attracted to Quebec, and Montreal specifically, as a destination for resettlement since Haitians, most fleeing the "Papa Doc" Duvalier dictatorship, had emigrated there since the early 1960s, and spoke well of the city to others.
 They could assimilate more easily into a Francophone society, and while Quebec's culture does feature a strong cultural prejudice in favor of pure laine ("pure wool") white French Canadians, most concern about immigrants in the province has been directed at those from a Muslim background.

-By August 2017, when as many as 400 refugees a day were crossing via Roxham, Canadian immigration authorities, and the RCMP, had erected temporary tents at the crossing to shelter workers and process refugees.
+By August 2017, when as many as 400 refugees a day were crossing through Roxham, Canadian immigration authorities, and the RCMP, had erected temporary tents (replaced by a steel-sided building in 2018) at the crossing to shelter workers and process refugees.
 On the U.S. side traffic cones were placed at the east side of the cul-de-sac to create a queue and dropoff area.
 A level path had been built across the vista so those crossing it did not have to walk through water that sometimes had accumulated there, and a small culvert built underneath it.

 In October, the Toronto Star reported that irregular entrants at Roxham had been required to fill out a three-page questionnaire that asked, in addition to relevant questions about criminal history, possible terror group connections, and how and why they got there, questions about their religious beliefs and practice, such as whether they or their wives wore Islamic female garments like a hijab, chador or niqab, and how they might feel about working for a woman, questions that some applicants found unnecessary and intrusive.
 Canadian Muslim activists alleged that it was part of a pattern of Islamophobic behavior by law enforcement.
 The RCMP explained that it had been developed from an interview guide developed for the officers at Roxham and would be immediately discontinued as "inappropriate and inconsistent with government policy."
 Later the RCMP agreed to redact the answers to those questions from digital copies of those questionnaires.

 After refugees' initial entry, they were taken to a nearby encampment to live while they awaited the results of initial security checks.
 Following that, they were housed in Montreal, either at Olympic Stadium or a former hospital, while their claims were pending before the Immigration and Refugee Board of Canada (IRB).
-In 2017, 15,915, or 77 percent of the total 20,593 asylum applicants who made their requests after an irregular border crossing came via Roxham Road.
+In 2017, 15,915, or 77 percent of the total 20,593 asylum applicants who made their requests after an irregular border crossing came through Roxham Road.
 The third quarter of 2017—July through September—saw the largest number of claims for any quarter the IRB has been tracking claims from those who cross irregularly, with 8,559.
 The largest nationality represented at Roxham was Haitians, with 5,785 crossers, 36.3 percent of the total at that location.
 Of the 17,632 claims the IRB reports receiving that year from irregular entrants, it only accepted 1,140, or 6.4 percent.